garidium/g-ffl-checkout/README.txt

 6. The Download FFL will securely retrieve the FFL copy on-file.
 These links are not shareable and work for you as a subscriber to the g-FFL API

 == Changelog ==
-v1.2.3 Page jumps to first and last name after seleecting FFL when map is disabled and plugin above shipping v1.2.2 Map is now optional, FFL Information now in custom fields instead of notes, and shipping forms are removed if FFL-required purchase v1.1.3 Resolved an issue with caching shipping address from FFL purchase to non-FFL purchase
+v1.2.4 Preload API when no map is selected to improve performance of FFL search v1.2.3 Page jumps to first and last name after seleecting FFL when map is disabled and plugin above shipping v1.2.2 Map is now optional, FFL Information now in custom fields instead of notes, and shipping forms are removed if FFL-required purchase v1.1.3 Resolved an issue with caching shipping address from FFL purchase to non-FFL purchase